NHSDigital/software-engineering-quality-framework/practices/feature-toggling.md

 - **Ops toggles**: Provide operational control for performance or reliability.
 - **Permission toggles**: Enable features based on user roles or attributes.

+> [!NOTE]
+> While permission toggles can target users by role or attribute during a rollout or experiment, they are not a replacement for robust, permanent role-based access control (RBAC).
+Use RBAC as a separate, first-class mechanism for managing user permissions.

 ## Managing toggles

 Poorly managed toggles can lead to complexity, bugs, and technical debt.
 Best practices include:

 - Give toggles meaningful, consistent names.
-- Store toggle state in a centralised and observable system.
 - Document the purpose and expected lifetime of each toggle.
+- Store toggle state in an observable system.
+- Guard the feature behind a single toggle check, and pass the resulting behaviour or strategy through your code to minimise duplication and simplify removal.
+- Ensure toggles are discoverable, testable, and auditable.
+- Avoid nesting toggles or creating toggle spaghetti.
 - Remove stale toggles once their purpose is fulfilled.
-Ideally integrate this into your CI pipeline to report on stale flags.
-- Avoid nesting toggles or creating toggle spaghetti.
-- Ensure toggles are discoverable, testable, and auditable.

 ## Caveats